 Can ONDC overcome UPI’s challenges?

-Yes, Open Network for Digital industry can overcome UPI’s challenges by making it more accessible and convenient for businesses to buy, sell, and trade digital goods and services.
+Yes, Open Network for Digital industry can overcome UPI’s challenges by making it more accessible and convenient for companies to buy, sell, and trade digital goods and services.

 What is the significance of India’s open network for digital commerce?